 It’s the oldest of the Kyoto hanamachi districts with its original 7 tea houses being built from the materials left over from the rebuild of the Kitano Shrine during the Muromachi era between 1333-1573.
 Today around 25 geikos and maiko remain in the district working in the 12 operational tea houses.

 There are a couple of opportunities during the year for the public to see the geisha of Kamishichiken.

-On the 3rd February at 1.30 pm there is an event to celebrate Setsubun in the Kagura-den hall at Kitano Tenmangu Shrine.
+On the 3rd of February at 1.30 pm, there is an event to celebrate Setsubun in the Kagura-den hall at Kitano Tenmangu Shrine.
 As part of this festival, the geisha will perform dances and participate in the scattering of lucky beans.

 If you’re lucky enough to be in town on the 25th of February and love matcha as I do then you need to make your way to the shrine for Baikasai, the plum blossom festival where the local geiko and maiko perform an outdoor tea service with matcha and wagashi.
 Then there is the Kitano Odori, the dance performance each year that takes place in their local theatre in late March and early April.

 The hanamachi is located in the Nishijin area of Kyoto known for centuries for its traditional handwoven textiles.
-You might want to see the Nishijin textile centre and kimono parade while you’re out this side of the city.
+You might want to see the Nishijin textile centre and kimono parade while you’re out on this side of the city.

 Have you explored the geisha districts of Kyoto?
 Or be lucky enough to see the Geiko and Maiko on their evening rounds or at an event?
 Please add your own experiences in the comments below and if this post has been useful please consider sharing it on social media.
 Thank you!